Bioinformatics Frequently Asked Questions

 The greatest achievement of bioinformatics methods, the Human Genome Project, is currently being completed.
 Because of this the nature and priorities of bioinformatics research and applications are changing.
 People often talk portentously of our living in the " post-genomic" era.
 My personal view is that this will affect bioinformatics in several ways:

 - Now we possess multiple whole genomes we can look for differences and similarities between all the genes of multiple species.
 From such studies we can draw particular conclusions about species and general ones about evolution.
 This kind of science is often referred to as comparative genomics.

 - There are now technologies designed to measure the relative number of copies of a genetic message (levels of gene expression) at different stages in development or disease or in different tissues.
 Such technologies, such as DNA microarrays will grow in importance.

 - Other, more direct, large-scale ways of identifying gene functions and associations (for example yeast two-hybrid methods) will grow in significance and with them the accompanying bioinformatics of functional genomics.

 - There will be a general shift in emphasis (of sequence analysis especially)

 from genes themselves to gene products.
 This will lead to:

 - attempts to catalogue the activities and characterize interactions between all gene products (in humans): proteomics ).

-- attempts to crystallize and or predict the structures of all proteins
+- attempts to crystallize and or predict the structures of all proteins (in humans): structural genomics.

 - fewer DNA double-helices in bad sci-fi movies.